IntelLabs/academic-budget-bert/README.md

-# Training BERT with an Academic Budget
+# Training BERT with Compute/Time (Academic) Budget

-This repository contains scripts for pre-training and fine-tuning BERT-like models with limited time and compute budget.
+This repository contains scripts for pre-training and finetuning BERT-like models with limited time and compute budget.
 The code is based on the work presented in the following paper:

 Peter Izsak, Moshe Berchansky, Omer Levy, [How to Train BERT with an Academic Budget](https://arxiv.org/abs/2104.07705), Preprint 2021.

 ## Installation

-The pre-training and fine-tuning scripts are based on [Deepspeed](https://github.com/microsoft/DeepSpeed) and HuggingFace [Transformers](https://github.com/huggingface/transformers) libraries.
+The pre-training and finetuning scripts are based on [Deepspeed](https://github.com/microsoft/DeepSpeed) and HuggingFace [Transformers](https://github.com/huggingface/transformers) libraries.

-### Preliminary installation
+### Preliminary Installation

-Our code is built using PyTorch and uses [`apex`](https://github.com/NVIDIA/apex) for mixed-precision training.
-We recommend creating a virtual environment with python 3.6+, PyTorch and apex.
+We recommend creating a virtual environment with python 3.6+, PyTorch and [`apex`](https://github.com/NVIDIA/apex).

-### Installing requirements
+### Installation Requirements
 ```bash
 pip install -r requirements.txt
 ```

-Run `/usr/bin/python -m deepspeed.env_report` and verify required deepspeed components can be compiled (JIT).
+We suggest running Deepspeed's utility `ds_report` and verify Deepspeed components can be compiled (JIT).

 ## Dataset